turris-cz/sentinel-minipot/tests/README.md

 ## How to run tests?
-The integration tests are run by simply creating and running a script file containing defined tests (see `integration/doc` for information how to create a test).
+The integration tests are run by simply creating and running a script file containing defined tests.
 This allows ultimate modularity.
 Everyone can create their own script files with any tests.
 Currently, there are 2 script files for each type of Minipot.
 Scripts `run_xxx_from_minipots` perform tests where Minipots outputs are captured directly from Minipots.
 This is usefull in earlier stages of the development process.
 Scripts `run_xxx_from_sanity_check` perform tests where Minipots outputs are captured from Sanity check.
 This is usefull to